Maatary/haskell-from-first-principles/typeclasses/fundamentals.md

  - **The instances are the unique specifications** of how Bool makes use of the methods from that type class.

-## Quick Note on Type Classes Hierarchy
+## Quick Note On Type Classes Hierarchy

- - Type classes have a hierarchy of sorts, as seen in the previous chapters on numeric types.
+ - Type classes have a hierarchy of sorts, as seen in the previous chapters on [numeric types](/basic-datatypes/fundamentals.md#numeric-datatypes).
 All Fractional numbers implement the Num type class, but not all members of Num are Fractional.
 All members of Ord must be members of Eq, and all members of Enum must be members of Ord.
 To be able to put things into an enumerated list, they must be orderable; to be orderable, they must be able to be compared for equality.

  - This is reflected in the Type Classes declaration we have seen in the previous chapters: